 A desire to return to "normal" is understandable, but here's why we shouldn't.

 Posted Jun 29, 2020

-Here’s a newsflash: We’re not returning to normal, and that’s okay.
+Here’s a newsflash: We’re not returning to normal, and that’s OK.

 Not returning to normal is not a tragedy, because normal was problematic in so many ways.
 Normal is one species ensuring the extinction of millions of other species due to wanton, reckless abuse of our shared, global home.
 Normal is explicit and implicit white supremacy.
 Normal is black and brown bodies being viewed as killable or even as objects that are already dead (I recommend Frantz Fanon’s The Wretched of the Earth for your summer reading list).

-While some folks here in Summer 2020 remain wistful, missing beaches and sipping booze at their favourite bar, and those lazy, hazy, crazy days of summer, many other folks have other reasons to grieve.
-They cry tears of rage because normal means the threat of death, any day, every day, for wearing a mask and flapping one’s arms while walking down the street.
+While some folks here in Summer 2020 remain wistful, missing beaches and sipping booze at their favorite bar and those lazy, hazy, crazy days of summer, many other folks have other reasons to grieve.
+They cry tears of rage because normal means the threat of death any day, every day, for wearing a mask and flapping one’s arms while walking down the street.
 For walking at night, wearing a hoodie and carrying Skittles and an Arizona Tea.
-For being twelve and playing with a toy gun in a public park.
+For being 12 and playing with a toy gun in a public park.
 For “looking suspicious.”
 For running away.
 Normal’s not a place we can or should return to, ever.